science-automation/ETL-Synthea-Python/python_etl/README.md

-# Python-based ETL of Synthea data to CDMv5 or CSMv6 compatible CSV files
+# Python-based ETL of Synthea data to OMOP CSV files

 This is an implementation of the Synthea Extract-Transform-Load (ETL) specification designed to generate a set of CDMv5 or CDMv6 compatible CSV files